fand/veda/README.md

 `sampler2D midi` stores MIDI events obtained by [Web MIDI API](https://www.w3.org/TR/webmidi/).
-The size of `midi` is `256x1`. each pixel stores the last event of the corresponding MIDI Events.
+The size of `midi` is `256x1`.
+Each pixel stores the last event of the corresponding MIDI Events.

 For example, `texture2D(midi, vec2(144. / 256., 0)).x` yields the note number of last `note on` event of MIDI Channel 1.